marcuscraske/parrot-manager/docs/remote-sync.md

 When performing a remote sync with a host, the local database is merged with the remote copy.

-Before merging begins, a lock file is created using the hostname of this machine.
-If the file already exists, the sync is skipped.

 ## Host Key
 For every host key, the value is a JSON object with the following configuration: